-Vitamin C Serums have been raved about by Dermatologists and bloggers.
+Vitamin C Serums have been raved about by Dermatologists, Skincare enthusiasts and bloggers.
 Have you wondered why?

-Why should you use a Vitamin C Serum (either from a drugstore or a high end luxury brand) over moisturizers.
+Why You Should Invest In Good Vitamin C Serums (either from a drugstore or a high end luxury brand) vs Moisturisers

-With this simple explanation, it’s enough to say that it has the ability to produce results, more effectively.
-The result, is a young looking, brighter and firmer skin, less wrinkles and fine lines, great complexion and even skin tone.
+With this simple explanation, it’s enough to say that it has the ability to produce results effectively.
+It can potentially make the skin look young, brighter and firmer skin, with less wrinkles and fine lines, great complexion and even skin tone.